uwcse440/web-cse440-sp16/_assignments/assignment2/index.md

    Select these to capture the important aspects of the problem you are solving and to provide coverage of the designs you will explore.
-Create these based on your observations and analyses of existing tasks as well as your vision for new tasks enabled by potential designs.
-Remember that tasks say what is accomplished, while leaving open how to accomplish it.
+Create these based on your observations and analyses of existing tasks as well as your vision for new tasks enabled by potential designs. __Remember that tasks say what is accomplished, while leaving open how to accomplish it__.

    As you progress through your project, you can and should consider revising your tasks.
    Expect to refine or change your tasks as your understanding of the problem matures or according to feedback you receive.